 Great!
-Your shiny new website is almost ready – but how do you ensure that people will find it?
-This is where SEO comes in; it sounds like a bit of a marketing buzzword, but Search Engine Optimisation can make all the difference between a successful website launch and a not-so-successful website launch.
-What’s more, is that many of the known elements of SEO are relatively common-sense things, and link back regularly to user experience (or, UX).
-Here at Verkeer, we really understand SEO and have put together an SEO checklist to help.
+Your shiny new website is almost ready – but how do you make sure that people will find it?
+This is where Search Engine Optimisation (SEO) shines, making the difference between a successful website launch and a not-so-successful website launch.
+While many will have you believe that this essential feature of online marketing is a mystery, many of the known elements of SEO are relatively common-sense, regularly linking back to user experience (UX).
+Here’s an SEO checklist to help you get started.

 Making your website mobile responsive means that while your website will mostly look and behave in the same way, it will also work intuitively on smaller devices.
 This generally means: re-ordering some of your content, creating responsive images and ensuring that your copy is legible across all devices and browsers.